Jeff-Bouchard/hub.docker.com/README.md

 <a href="https://asciinema.org/a/QqGDvbbTYotxKn6ZKcSndUP7V" target="_blank"><img src="https://asciinema.org/a/QqGDvbbTYotxKn6ZKcSndUP7V.svg" /></a>

-## ⚠️ CRITICAL SECURITY ADVISORY

-**This system will BLOCK rather than perform an unsecure cryptographic operation.**
+## Security behaviour (experimental)

+This stack includes an experimental configuration where some cryptographic operations **block** if the system believes entropy may be insufficient.
+The intent is to favour perceived cryptographic safety over availability on hosts that opt into this profile.

-Entropy deprivation is **effectively eliminated on correctly configured hosts** by our `pyuheprng` service feeding `/dev/random` directly, mixed with:
+On correctly configured Linux hosts, the `pyuheprng` service feeds `/dev/random` directly with a mix of:

 *   **RC4OK from Emercoin Core** (blockchain-derived randomness)
 *   **Original hardware bits** (direct hardware entropy)
 *   **UHEP Protocol** (Universal Hardware Entropy Protocol)

-**For non-Windows machines**: GRUB configuration **MUST** disable `/dev/urandom` in production.
+For this profile, GRUB is configured to avoid trusting `/dev/urandom` for cryptographic material and to rely on `/dev/random` instead.
+This is a conservative choice specific to this project and **not** a general statement about `/dev/urandom` on Linux.

-See [CRYPTOGRAPHIC-SECURITY.md](CRYPTOGRAPHIC-SECURITY.md) for complete details.
+See [CRYPTOGRAPHIC-SECURITY.md](CRYPTOGRAPHIC-SECURITY.md) and the external references in `SOURCES.md` for details and background.

-## ⚠️ BINARY EQUIVALENCE REQUIREMENT

-**All nodes MUST be binary equivalent, otherwise it's bullshit.**

-True decentralization requires every node to run **identical binaries** that can be verified.
-Without binary equivalence:
+## Binary equivalence (design goal)

+This project treats **binary equivalence** as an important design goal for decentralised deployments: every node should be able to verify that it is running the same code as its peers.

+Without reproducible builds and a way to compare hashes, it becomes harder to:

-*   Cannot verify node integrity
+*   Verify node integrity
-*   Cannot detect compromised nodes
+*   Detect compromised or modified nodes
-*   Cannot trust network consensus
-*   **Decentralization is fake**
+*   Build confidence in the behaviour of the network

-See [REPRODUCIBLE-BUILDS.md](REPRODUCIBLE-BUILDS.md) for implementation details.
+See [REPRODUCIBLE-BUILDS.md](REPRODUCIBLE-BUILDS.md) for the reference build profiles and verification ideas.

 ## Documentation